node-sc2/core/readme.md

 ### Getting started
 `npm install --save @node-sc2/core`

+You must also have any maps you expect to load available in the standard location (`/Maps` relative to your SC2 directory).
+Official map downloads can be found [here](https://github.com/Blizzard/s2client-proto#map-packs).
+For a more up-to-date pack of maps, join the SC2 AI discord (https://discord.gg/Emm5Ztz) and type !maps in #general.

 #### Hello World
 The 'hello world' of sc2 bots seems to be a worker rush, so... here we go:
 ```js